andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 ## Description

 Two new controls are provided: **RichTextArea** and **CodeArea**.
-RichTextArea works with styled text and embedded Nodes, whereas CodeArea is limited to plain text documents using single font, which allows for syntax highlighting.
+RichTextArea works with styled text and embedded Nodes, whereas CodeArea is optimized for plain text documents with syntax highlighting.

 The data model (document) is separated from the control, allowing for greater flexibility.  **EditableRichTextModel** is a default model for RichTextArea, **CodeTextModel** is a default model for CodeArea.